-Their rubbish most likely will end up in the waterways, choking the rivers and streams, and polluting the water.
+Their rubbish, most likely, will end up in waterways, choking the rivers and streams, and polluting water, thus causing extensive damage to the environment and living habitat.

-However, it is not the litterbugs alone who poison the rivers.
-The other perpetrators are the industries, businesses and even farming communities.
+However, it is not the litterbugs alone who poison the rivers since there are other perpetrators like industries, businesses and even the farming community.

-Thus the rivers are choked not only with rubbish but also industrial waste, animal carcasses, sewage and whatever that makes its way into the rivers.
+Thus, the rivers are choked not only with rubbish but also industrial waste, toxic waste, animal carcasses, sewage and whatever that makes its way into the rivers.

-The statistics provided by Natural Resources and Environment Ministry pointed out only 306 rivers in the country were categorised as clean in 2009 compared with 334 rivers in 2008.
+The statistics provided by Natural Resources and Environment Ministry pointed out only 306 rivers in the country remain categorized as clean in 2009 compared with 334 rivers in 2008.

-The number categorised as polluted in 2009 increased by six to 54 compared with the previous year.
+The number categorized as polluted in 2009 increased by six to 54 compared with the previous year.